These are the original owner's manuals in PDF format. They should be the same as the physical manual.

 You can easily upgrade the appearance of your R129 by installing genuine AMG Pedals.
 I was made aware of this by BenzWorld.org R129 forum moderator Lynns.
 The emergency brake and brake are both essentially covers you can slip off to replace.
 The accelerator is easily swappable also.

-These parts cost around $45.00.
+These parts cost around $75 USD as of 2021.
 Here are the part numbers for all three pedals:

 In the US, unless you have the projection headlamps, your car will come with ugly ADOT compliant headlamps.
 There's a plastic bezel around the entire lamp that looks stupid and the actual quality of the lights are horrible.
 It's very difficult to see at night time.